jshuadvd/hacks-n-notes/javascript/node-js/persistance.md

 - document DB
 - key-value DB
+- NoSQL databases support concurrency to scale performance

 #### Document DB

 - document DB excell at storing objects
 - great fit for Node and JS
+- MongoDB is the leading document DB

 #### Key-value DB

+- are good for data schemas that are easily mapped into key-value pairs